Trying to Be Heard: My Depression As a Woman of Color

 These are not all the possible side effects of TRINTELLIX.
 Tell your doctor if you have any side effect that bothers you or does not go away.

-For additional safety information, click here for Medication Guide and discuss with your doctor.
+For additional Important Safety Information, including Boxed WARNING for Suicidal Thoughts and Actions, click here for Medication Guide, and discuss with your doctor.